 My research uses quantitative methods to study the politics of race, ethnicity, and gender in the U.S. context.
-Scroll down for more information about my publications and research agenda.
+I focus on the way that racism operates at the structural and individual level to shape attitudes, behavior, and political outcomes.
+Scroll down for more information about my work.

 HE SAID WHAT?!
 GROUP THREAT AND EXPLICIT RACIAL RHETORIC IN AMERICAN POLITICS

 Overt, explicit references to race and identity have started to rise in political discourse.
 Contextualizing this rise in the longstanding role that identity-based appeals have played in American politics, the book project that grows out of my dissertation explores the way that implicit and explicit group-based appeals are (and have been) used by elites, and the effects that these appeals have on political behavior.
 I adopt a group threat framework to argue that when a dominant group perceives greater threat to their status, they will be more likely to accept such appeals and allow them to cue identity-based considerations for use in their decision making processes.
 I use both survey experiments and analyses of political media to test my expectations.
-One of my dissertation chapters won the James W. Prothro Award for Outstanding Research from UNC's Department of Political Science in 2019.
+One of my dissertation chapters won the James W. Prothro Award for Outstanding Research from UNC's Department of Political Science in 2019 - and was recently published as a journal article: